Explaining the dilution levy

 It is a fee paid by subscribing investors into a fund (that is a single priced fund with dilution levy), as set out in its Prospectus, as is the case of the Fund.
 A dilution levy is applied to mitigate the effect of “dilution”.

 The dilution levy was introduced on all subscriptions into the Fund from 13 October 2014 and this has been maintained at every Dealing Day since that date.
 The dilution levy was maintained at 5% of the value of subscriptions at every Dealing Day until the 12 April 2016, when it was reduced to 2.5% before moving back to 5% on 12 January 2017.
+On 13 August 2018, the dilution levy was reduced to 1%, then on 13 June 2019 (inclusive) the levy was raised again to 5%.
 It also applies to top-ups made to existing holdings.
 The dilution levy will be retained by the fund for the benefit of investors and will help offset the acquisition costs associated with the fund making new acquisitions.

 The dilution levy will be applied to all subscriptions over £1,000.
 The minimum investment amount for TIME:Freehold is £5,000 and the minimum top-up is £1,000.